ropensci/treebase/inst/doc/treebase/treebase_github.md

 different assumptions about the rate of speciation, extinction, and how these rates may be changing over time.\
-The authors consider eight different models, implemented in the laser package [@Rabosky2006b].
+The authors consider eight different models, implemented in the laser package (Rabosky 2006).
 This code fits each of the eight models to that
 data:

 ~~~~ {.r}